arschmitz/jquery-pr/README.md

 Once downloaded, simply drag onto the extensions page in chrome settings.

+alternatively to use git pull to do updates just install as instructed below for development

 Development
 -----------------

 This extension is just simple js css and html.
 To instal the extension for development

 1.)
+Clone this repo

+2.)
 Go to the settings page in chrome and go to the extensions section.

-2.) check the developer mode checkbox
+3.) check the developer mode checkbox

-3.) click load unpacked extension and select the folder for jquery-pr
+4.) click load unpacked extension and select the folder for jquery-pr repo

 changes to js, css, html files will show as soon as the file is saved changes to images or manifest will require the extension to be reloaded